anote-ai/btt-anote1a/FINAL_WRITEUP.md

 | Accuracy | High for factual Q&A | High but can hallucinate |
 | Infrastructure | Simple (CPU) | Complex (GPU cluster) |

-Given our three-week core development timeline, RAG was the optimal choice.
+Given our constraints, RAG was the optimal choice.

 ---